python/devguide/faq.rst

 How do I generate an SSH-2 public key?
 --------------------------------------

 All generated SSH keys should be sent to hgaccounts@python.org for adding to the list of keys.
+DSA keys are unacceptable.

 UNIX
 ''''